TheLevelUp/pos-tls-patcher/README.md

 * NuGet CLI - The nuget command must be available from your command line.
 * [WiX Toolset v3.11](http://wixtoolset.org/releases/)

-### Certificate Signing
-LevelUp signs its installers by hooking into MSBuild.
-If you build this project on your own machine, you may ignore the following warning message:

-> warning : The LevelUp certificate cannot be found; no files will be signed.

 ### Build Instructions
-`git clean -fdx`

-`nuget.exe restore LevelUp.Integrations.TlsPatcher.sln`

-`MSBuild.exe LevelUp.Integrations.TlsPatcher.sln /p:Configuration=<Debug/Release>`
+`.\build.ps1 -Configuration=<Debug/Release>`

-For convenience, the build process will create a folder named Deployment in the root directory, and the outputted files will be copied there.
+For convenience, the build process will create a folder named `artifacts` in the root directory, and the outputted files will be copied there.

 ## Adding TLS Patcher to a WiX Bootstrapper Project
 If you wish to include the TLS Patcher as part of an installer, you can include it as part of a WiX Bootstrapper.